Lake Macdonald Dam Improvement Project

 The enhancements will not only improve water supply reliability but also bolster the dam’s ability to manage extreme weather conditions, ensuring regulatory compliance now and in the future.

-Early site establishment began in November 2024, with main construction activities scheduled to commence in 2025.
+Early site establishment began in November 2024, with main construction activities now underway.
 The project is anticipated to take around five years to complete, depending on weather and site conditions.

 Project update